fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 <div class="content">

-### Automatic creation of database tables
+### Creating database tables automatically

-Our application now has one annoying aspect, it assumes that a database with exactly the right schema exists, i.e. that the table `notes` has been created with the appropriate `create table` command.
+Our application now has one unpleasant side, it assumes that a database with exactly the right schema exists, i.e. that the table <i>notes</i> has been created with the appropriate <i>create table</i> command.

-Since the program code is stored on Github, it would make sense to also store the commands that create the database in the program code, so that the schema of the database is definitely what the program code expects.
-Sequelize can actually generate the schema automatically from the model definition using the models method [sync](https://sequelize.org/master/manual/model-basics.html#model-synchronization).
+Since the program code is being stored on GitHub, it would make sense to also store the commands that create the database in the context of the program code, so that the database schema is definitely the same as what the program code is expecting.
+Sequelize is actually able to generate a schema automatically from the model definition by using the models method [sync](https://sequelize.org/master/manual/model-basics.html#model-synchronization).

-Let's now destroy the database from the console by issuing the following command:
+Let's now destroy the database from the console by entering the following command:

 ```
 drop table notes;